opentoonz/opentoonz_docs/source/applying_special_fx.rst

 ~~~~~~~~~~~~~~~
  |Radial_Gradient|

-Creates in the selected column a gradual blend between two colors, defined by Red, Green, Blue and Alpha values, shading them in a circular pattern.
+Creates a new column/layer containing a gradual blend between two colors, defined by Red, Green, Blue and Alpha values, shading them in a circular pattern.
 The Inner Size controls the area where the gradient between the two colors begins; the Outer Size where it ends.

 .. note:: The inner and outer sizes can be also set by using circle gadgets with a handle in the Viewer (see  :ref:`Using FX Gadgets <using_fx_gadgets>`  ).